Snowflake-Labs/emerging-solutions-toolbox/helper-iceberg-migrator/README.md

 - Monitor process

     The first thing to check would be the tasks.
-You will either see tasks, meaning that tasks are running, or nothing will be returned meaning all teh migrations have completed.
+You will either see tasks, meaning that tasks are running, or nothing will be returned meaning all the migrations have completed.
     ```
     show tasks like 'IM%';
     ```